 - Asylum seekers do not have permission to work in the UK.

-Asylum seekers are often kept in detention, despite the fact that claiming asylum is not a crime.
+Asylum seekers are often kept in detention, even though claiming asylum is not a crime.

-- There are 11 immigration removal centres across the UK (Immigration Removal Centres).
+- There are 12 immigration removal centres across the UK.